-That's a big difference, and the longer you invest for, the more your investments could be worth.
-What's more, these amounts don't need to be as large to have an impact, which could make it much more manageable to fit in with your lifestyle and expenses.
+While that may not be a huge difference straight away, the longer you invest, the more your investments could be worth.
+What's more, your drip-feeding amounts don't need to be as large to have an impact, which could make it much more manageable to fit in with your lifestyle and expenses.

 What if I take a break from investing?